If you’re questioning whether your Cape Coral residence has poor indoor air quality (IAQ), it probably does.

 We are indoors a lot.
 In fact, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
 And the air inside homes could be 2–5 times more polluted than outdoors, which may create long-term health problems.

-Most Common Causes of Bad IAQ
+Most Common Causes of Poor IAQ

 Volatile Organic Compounds

-They’re found in paint and stains as well as:
+They’re found in paint and stains in addition to:

 - Building materials

 - Air fresheners

 When these chemicals accumulate inside, they can irritate your eyes, nose and throat.
 They may also result in headaches and nausea.
 Regardless of whether your residence is in a rural or industrial location, an EPA study found indoor levels of these pollutants can be 2–5 times worse than the air outdoors.